-A: Regarding your question about the possibility of doing our program part-time, it is very unusual for us to have students who are able to successfully complete the program part-time.
-There are several limitations that our students encounter when trying to complete the program part-time and so we only ever admit a student to attend the program part-time if we are sure that their personal circumstances would still permit them to progress through the program without hardship.
+A: It is very unusual for us to have students who are able to successfully complete the program part-time.
+There are several limitations that our students encounter when trying to do so, and we would only admit a student to attend the program part-time if we were sure that their personal circumstances would still permit them to progress through the program without hardship.

 A: While credits cannot be transferred or included when you are admitted to our program, the department may elect to waive you from one or more of our required courses based on the graduate coursework that you have completed to date.
-If you are accepted into our program, you may submit the syllabi of the courses that you have taken and we will review them to see whether the content of the course is sufficient enough to waive you from any of our required courses.
-However, due to the intensive review we have to conduct, we only review these syllabi in the summer prior to your matriculation.
+If you are accepted into our program, you may submit the syllabi of the courses that you have taken and we will review them to see whether the content of the course is sufficient to waive you from any of our required courses.
+However, due to the intensive nature of the review, we only review these syllabi in the summer prior to your matriculation.
 So, if you are considering our program, you must first be admitted to the program and declare your intent to enroll before we can review your syllabi.

-Q: Is there financial support for new Doctoral Students?
+9: Is there financial support for new PhD students?

 A: Yes, we offer Graduate Assistantships (GAs) to students we admit to the program.
 GAships are renewable pending good progress in the program.

-Q: I have less than a 3.0 GPA.
-Is there any chance I can still be admitted to the program even though I don’t meet your requirement?
+11: I have less than a 3.0 GPA.
+Is there any chance I can still be admitted to the program even though I don’t meet your requirements?

 A: In terms of successful applications, while our application process is generally a holistic one (meaning we consider all things you submit equally), overall we are looking for students who seem like they would be a good "fit" at Maryland.
 Therefore, we would highly encourage you to include in your personal statement a at least a paragraph about your research interests and how they match up with what Maryland has to offer, tell us the names of professors that you would be interested in working with, and tell us what specialty areas you would be interested in pursuing.
 This will help us better understand whether Maryland would be a good place for you.

-A: The Sociology Ph.D. program only considers applicants who have met the requirements for unconditional admission.
-The Graduate School has set the minimum TOEFL score for unconditional admission is 100.
+A: The PhD program only considers applicants who have met the requirements for unconditional admission.
+The Graduate School has set the minimum TOEFL score for unconditional admission at 100.
 The minimum IELTS score for unconditional admission is 7.
 Complete TOEFL and IELTS requirements are detailed here: http://gradschool.umd.edu/sites/gradschool.umd.edu/files/uploads/ibt-and-ielts-requirements-spring14.pdf